JMJ Records

-JMJ Records is an American record label which was founded in 1989 by Jason Mizell, better known as Jam Master Jay from Run-D.M.C.
+JMJ Records was an American record label which was founded in 1985 by Jason Mizell, better known as Jam Master Jay from Run-D.M.C.
 The label was relaunched in 2017 by Jam Master J'Son, the oldest son of Jam Master Jay.
 The label released such artists as The Afros, Fam-Lee, Onyx, Jayo Felony, Suga and 50 Cent.
-The label closed in 2002 after the murder of its founder only to reopen in 2017 under Jam Master J's oldest son Jam Master J'Son.
+The label closed in 2002 after the murder of its founder.
 Throughout the duration of its existence, JMJ Records has released 6 studio albums and about 25 singles.

 History

-JMJ Records was founded in 1989 by Jason Mizell, better known as Jam Master Jay from Run-D.M.C.
+JMJ Records was founded in 1985 by Jason Mizell, better known as Jam Master Jay from Run-D.M.C.
 The label was distributed by Sony Music and PolyGram.
 The label folded in 2002 after the murder of its founder in his own recording studio 24/7 Studios, in Jamaica, Queens on October 30, 2002.

 The first label artist was The Afros, which consisted of Kool Tee (Tadone Hill), DJ Kippy-O (Kip Morgan) and Beastie Boys' DJ Hurricane (Wendell Fite).
 The group name stands for "A Funky Rhythmic Organization Of Sounds".
 Their single "Feel It" was the first single released on the label in 1990.
 The group's debut and only album, Kickin' Afrolistics, was released on JMJ Records on August 14, 1990.
 All music on the album was produced by David Reeves, better known as Davy DMX, and Jason Mizell.
 The material for the second album was recorded, but it was never released.
 The group also took a part in the recording of the song "Pause" by Run-D.M.C, which was originally released on the "Ghostbusters" single in 1989.

 In 1991, Jay signed Fam-Lee, which included four brothers by the name of: Berkley, Anthony, Keef and Coree Pearyer from Plainfield, New Jersey.
 Their late uncle, Glen Goins, was a member of the Bootsy's Rubber Band and P-Funk.
 In 1991, four singles were released, which included videos: "You're The One For Me", "Love Me", "Always On My Mind" and "Runs In The Fam-Lee".
 The single "Runs In The Fam-Lee" also features a remix that was produced by the producer of Onyx, Chyskillz.
 In 1992, Fam-Lee released on JMJ Records their debut album Runs In The Fam-Lee.
 The group recorded songs in the popular at that time new jack swing style and performed songs mainly about love.
 Jam Master Jay produced almost all of their songs.